 They don’t focus on any one area of services in particular.
 The Americans with Disabilities Act (ADA) also restricts therapy dogs’ access to the general public.
 They are only permitted into spaces that they have been invited to enter.
 The primary purpose of a therapy dog is to help and soothe others, not only its handler.

 Therapy dogs are occasionally used by professionals, such as social workers and psychotherapists, to assist their clients.
-When trained properly, any breed of dog can serve as a therapy dog.
+When appropriately trained, any dog can serve as a therapy dog.

 What Is The Work Of Therapy Dogs?

-Therapy dogs offer consolation and company to individuals dealing with various ailments and impairments.
-These animal companions are frequently asked to offer assistance to people while they are going through difficult circumstances.
+Therapy dogs offer consolation and company to individuals with various ailments and impairments.
+These animal companions are frequently asked to assist people while they are going through difficult circumstances.

 A therapy dog is beneficial to many therapeutic programs, including animal-assisted therapy.
 This could entail engaging in activities with animals that have the potential to improve mood, foster greater social connection, and even lessen anxiety and sadness.